Rehabilitation of former Kangaroo Flat, New Moon, Eaglehawk mining and Woodvale Evaporation Ponds sites

 Earth Resources Regulation has put a statutory exemption in place to preclude new mining licence applications on the sites while we rehabilitate the sites.
 The exemption also provides an opportunity for government to consider future uses of the sites in consultation with the City of Greater Bendigo and the local community.

 Earth Resources Regulation holds rehabilitation bonds totalling $5.9 million, which it will use to rehabilitate the former mine sites.

-In February 2022, Earth Resources Regulation appointed independent environmental auditors to review the rehabilitation requirements for the Kangaroo Flat and Woodvale sites.
+In February 2022, Earth Resources Regulation engaged two independent EPA accredited environmental auditors to review the rehabilitation requirements for the Kangaroo Flat and Woodvale sites.

 Site monitoring and maintenance